|Rondout Creek, NY|

 After having been employed at Sing Sing Prison, George Murdock came to the first lighthouse in 1856 with his pregnant wife, Catherine, and two small children, George and Emma.
 Roughly a year later, George drowned as he was returning home from picking up supplies from town.
 Catherine later recalled that event.

 It was a sore time for me – no one to help, but the light – taking care of that as I had to – did help me to bear up.
-I kept on for a month after the funeral cleaning and tending both lights, and in the winter, after navigation had stopped, some good friends gave me letters and on I went to Washington with this big boy here (pointing to her son James, the present keeper of the lighthouse) just a baby in my arms.Catherine remained in charge of the light for fifty years, until her retirement in 1907, serving at both the first and second lighthouse.
+I kept on for a month after the funeral cleaning and tending both lights, and in the winter, after navigation had stopped, some good friends gave me letters and on I went to Washington with this big boy here (pointing to her son James, the present keeper of the lighthouse) just a baby in my arms.Catherine remained in charge of the light for fifty years, until her retirement in 1907, and served at both the first and second lighthouse.

-One morning, as she was working in her “waterborne castle” (as the locals called the second lighthouse), she was greeted by a schooner’s bow crashing through a first floor window and gliding halfway through the room.
+One morning, as she was working in her “waterborne castle” (as the locals called the second lighthouse), she was greeted by a schooner’s bow crashing through a first-floor window and gliding halfway through the room.
 The schooner had been crowded out by a tug and had nowhere else to go.
 Repairs were quickly made.

 Her son James, who was born in the original lighthouse, became assistant keeper in 1880, and then head keeper upon her retirement in 1907.
 James B. Murdock served as keeper of both Rondout I and Rondout II, and the rescues he performed were often cited in the lighthouse service records.
 On May 12, 1912, Keeper Murdock rescued seven men from the wreck of the Geisha and cared for them during the night.
 The following year, he rendered assistance to three fishermen in distress.
 In 1915, Keeper Murdock assisted an exhausted swimmer, carried out of his course, and helped raise the sunken motorboat Natalie.
 When a Canadian seaplane had engine trouble in 1921 and was forced to land near the lighthouse, Keeper Murdock assisted its owner, Bishop Baker.
 The next year, Murdock rescued a man who had slipped off the dike into the icy creek and, after furnishing him dry clothing, rushed him ashore to receive medical treatment.